LewNeko/Data-Mining-Group-Project/README.md

-yelp.ipynb is an incomplete attempt for data preprocessing
+yelp.ipynb is an incomplete attempt for data preprocessing (Joe)